 After all this eclectic learning while going to school and working part-time, my learning turned to computers.
 I began working full time in a service bureau similar to Kinkos, where people either hired the staff to do their Mac and PC computer-related projects for them, or rented computer usage by the minute or hour and occasionally ask the staff for help.
 I learned a lot about computers, and many of the most popular programs in use at the time, layout and graphic design, resume design, editing, camera-ready artwork, and so on.

 In 1996, my husband and I separated, and I am now divorced.
-We continued to homeschool our daughter separately until last September when my husband put her into the first grade, and she is the top reader in her class.
+We continued to homeschool our son separately until last September when my husband put him into the first grade, and he is the top reader in his class.
 When I became pregnant again in 1997, I left my pre-press job because I was working with too many toxins in my environment and was getting increasingly ill.
 I have been a stay-at-home mom since, working on website design where I am a self-published author on the Internet.
-My son, who recently turned 4, is already reading.
+My younger son, who recently turned 4, is already reading.

 I have always been a strong advocate of homeschooling with the belief that learning is an experience not limited to academia and school coursework, that everywhere you go you can be open to the opportunity to learn.
 Part of my decision to earn a degree through distance learning was based on my dedication to homeschooling my children: I wanted the opportunity to set a good example for them while pursuing my own degree at home.
 Since then, both of my children have actually entered NYC public schools, although I find that somewhat disappointing and disconcerting.